BrianBawden/fav_book/README.md

 * Get user name
 * create options for what the user wants to do.
 * create a file to store the data entered by the user
-* add function to return user name and rename get_user to not use 'get'